La Boqueria Market – Barcelona, Spain

 Insider Tips

-- Visit earlier in the day for the best selection
+- Visit earlier for the best selection

 - Watch for pickpockets in crowded aisles